 UK and EU students following certain courses (see Note 1 under Incoming Funds above) continue to be eligible for the public support they received in their undergraduate study years and can apply to have the College element of their fees and in some cases, a means-tested contribution to the university element, or a fee loan, paid directly from public funds.
 Please note that even if your parental income is such that you do not qualify for the means-tested elements of public funding, it may still be necessary for you to provide proof of residence for Home Fees status, otherwise you will be personally liable for a College Fee of up to £7,300 in addition to the University Fee.

-Details of graduate course costs and fee status can be found on the University website.
+Details of postgraduate course costs and fee status can be found on the University website.

 General information on public financial support for UK students can on the www.gov.uk website.